 - Use Detailed Pizza Descriptions to Trigger the Senses

-Pizzas naturally have attractive names since their invention has come by Romans and the Greeks.
+Pizzas naturally have attractive names since their invention has come from the Romans and the Greeks.

-Italians later invented the modern-day pizza, adding to the already exciting lexicology of pizza naming.
+Italians later invented modern-day pizza, adding to the already exciting lexicology of pizza naming.

 Ensure to pick a self-explanatory pizza name to give our clientele an idea of what each item means at a glance.